- Wilderness Discoverer

 $7,295 to $17,795

 Welcome aboard!
-Meet your crew and get acquainted as you set sail into the Tracy Arm Wilderness.
+Meet your crew and get acquainted as you set sail.

 Alaska’s southernmost city and “salmon capital of the world” also claims fame to having the world’s largest collection of standing totem poles.
 While others end their adventure and new guests join later in the day, you will spend the day off the ship.
 Enjoy lunch in town and explore the notorious Creek Street, once a red-light district.
 Later this afternoon, keep watch for eagles as you cruise through the Tongass Narrows out of Ketchikan.